Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Introduction

-The results above show that velocity selection in a Hele-Shaw cell is not particularly dependent on the boundary condition (or lack thereof) that one chooses to `regularize' the idealized problem, as the same velocity $U=2V$ is always obtained.
-Indeed, it has been known since the late 1990's that the finger selection problem can be addressed entirely within the context of time-dependent solutions {\it without surface tension}.
-More specifically, it was shown \cite{98PRL} that in this case the steady solution with $\lambda=1/2$ is the only stable attractor of the dynamics.
-Recently two of the present authors \cite{us2014} reported an exact time-dependent solution for a single bubble evolving in a Hele-Shaw channel, from which it was possibly to show that the velocity $U=2V$ is again the only stable attractor.
-Similar result was subsequently obtained for a bubble in an unbounded Hele-Shaw cell \cite{Robb2015}, where it was found that the circle (which has $U=2V$) is the only stable solution.
-More recently, it has been shown that the same selection mechanism (without surface tension) holds for any number of bubbles in a Hele-Shaw channel \cite{MMNP2019}.
+These unsteady exact solutions helped to discover in 1998 \cite{98PRL} that there is no need for surface tension for velocity selection, as it turned out that the problem can be addressed within the zero surface tension framework.
+Indeed, using a general class of exact time-dependent solutions that remain non-singular for all times, it was shown in Ref.~\cite{98PRL} that the steady finger with $U=2V$ is the only attractor of this dynamical system.
+Subsequently, it was shown that the same selection mechanism (without surface tension) holds for a single bubble in a Hele-Shaw channel \cite{us2014}.
+Similar result was also obtained for a bubble in an unbounded Hele-Shaw cell \cite{Robb2015}, where it was found that the circle (which has $U=2V$) is the only stable solution.
+The effect of surface tension on one and two bubbles in an unbounded cell \cite{Green2017} was also studied and again the selected velocity $U=2V$ was obtained, in agreement with the predictions based on the zero-surface-tension dynamics.
+The latest result on the subject \cite{PhysicaD2023} demonstrates that the law $U=2V$ also holds for an arbitrary number of inviscid bubbles in a Hele-Shaw channel.

-In this paper we consider the problem of the unsteady motion of a single bubble in a Hele-Shaw channel in the absence of surface tension.
-Here we discuss in greater detail the general class of time-dependent exact previously reported in condensed form in Ref.~\cite{us2014}.
-Our solutions are constructed as a conformal mapping from a doubly-connected circular domain in an auxiliary complex $\zeta$-plane to the fluid region exterior to the bubble in the physical $z$-plane.
-The corresponding mapping function $z(\zeta,t)$, where $t$ denotes time, possesses only logarithmic singularities and is given explicitly in terms of certain special functions (related to the Jacobi theta functions).

-The motion of the singularities in the $\zeta$-plane is determined by a set of conserved quantities, which in turn are related to the {\it fixed singularities} of the Schwarz function $S(z,t)$ of the bubble interface; see below for a definition of $S(z,t)$.
-The existence of such conservation laws is a manifestation of the integrable nature of the problem of interface dynamics in a Hele-Shaw cell, also known as Laplacian growth \cite{MWZ}.
-The infinite-dimensional problem of interface motion in a Hele-Shaw cell is thus reduced to a dynamical system, sometimes referred to as ``pole dynamics'' \cite{ShraimanBensimon}, corresponding to the motion of a finite number of singularities of the mapping $z(\zeta,t)$.
-Here we show that this dynamical system for the case of a bubble in a channel has only two fixed points in the $\zeta$-plane, one stable and the other unstable, which correspond to simple poles of $S(z,t)$ at the channel endpoints $x=-\infty$ and $x=+\infty$, respectively.